mcjazzyfunky/js-surface/README.md

     { it => <SomeComponent/> }
   </SomeCtx.Consumer>
   ```
-* React is quite opinonated about the way that complex components shall be
-  implemented.
-  The fact that complex component types are represented by extensions of
-  React's Component class shows that this class-based approach is the prefered
-  way of UI programming in React.
-Even if you like to use other approaches
-  (like for example some functional styles) you still have to map every
-  other component type implementation approach to React's component class.

-  jsSurface on the other hand is not opinionated at all about the way components
-  shall be implemented.
-A jsSurface component definition consists of some
-  component meta information (like display name or declaration of the property
-  types) plus a `render` function for stateless functional Components or an
-  `init` function for complex components (complex components have also the
-  optional configuration parameters `methods`, `isErrorBoundary` and
-  `deriveStateFromProps` - see below for details)

-  As you may guess, the implementing complex components with function
-  `init` and `deriveStateFromProps` etc. seems to really very handy.
-  Most developers would prefer some kind of Component class that makes
-  things easiear, other programmers would prefer support for some kind
-  of functional proramming paradigm.

-  For that reason the function `defineComponent` supports a third kind of
-  configuration where a so-called component normalizer is  expected that
-  has a method `normalzeComponent` that gets the component config an
-  returns a normalized component config.

-  For example the class "Component" of submodule "js-surface/classes" is
-  such a component normalizer - with it help you can implement components
-  in some React-like object oriended style.

-  But be aware this Component class is just an out-of-the-box add-on for
-  convenience jsSurface does NOT depend on this add-on package at all.

 * React handles ```props.children``` in a quite special way
   (mainly for performance reasons):<br>